jwolak/BorussCPU-Laibach/README.md

 - src/core/ – Main CPU modules (ALU, FSM, register file, etc.)
 - src/memory/ – ROM and RAM modules
 - src/testbench/ – Unit and integration testbenches
-- src/program/ - sources and .hex programs that can be loaded to ROM at start up (also built by BorASM)
+- src/program/ - sources and .hex that can be loaded to ROM at start up (also built by BorASM)
 ```

 ### Dedicated assembly compiler "BorASM"